networknt/json-schema-validator/README.md

 ## Upgrading to new versions

-This library can contain breaking changes in minor version releases.
+This library can contain breaking changes in minor version releases that may require code changes.

 Information on notable or breaking changes when upgrading the library can be found in the [Upgrading to new versions](doc/upgrading.md) document.